firebase/functions-samples/quickstarts/thumbnails/README.md

 ## Introduction

-This sample automatically generates thumbnails for each images that are uploaded to Cloud Storage.
+This sample automatically generates thumbnails for images that are uploaded to Cloud Storage.

 ## Functions Code

 See file [functions/index.js](functions/index.js) for the thumbnail generation code.

-The thumbnail generation is performed using ImagMagick which is installed by default on all Cloud Functions instances.
+The thumbnail generation is performed using ImageMagick which is installed by default on all Cloud Functions instances.
 This is a CLI so we execute the command from node using the [child-process-promise](https://www.npmjs.com/package/child-process-promise) package.
 The image is first downloaded locally from the Cloud Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.

 The dependencies are listed in [functions/package.json](functions/package.json).